VR-Data/M5_Data_Science_Project/README.md

 The Investment Association (IA) provides broad categories for UK domiciled CIS and provides data based on how these investment vehicles perform in their category as a whole.
 To mirror the above FTSE benchmarks, the following IA sectors will be used:
 1. IA UK All Companies – Similar to FTSE All-Share, this category includes CIS that have focus on investing directly into UK companies of any market capitalisation.
 2. IA UK Smaller Companies – Similar to FTSE SmallCap, this category includes CIS that have focus on investing directly into UK companies with market capitalisation under £100m.

 To learn more about these IA sectors, please visit the IA website[7].

+Data for UK investment market and UK CIS market provided by Morningstar.

 ## Getting Started: